knorm/knorm/docs/guides/validation.md

 };
 ```

-With this schema, these are valid:
+With this config, these are valid:

 ```js
 new Upload({